tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 ## Task 1: Create an Autonomous Transaction Processing Database

-In this section you will be provisioning Autonomous database using the Azure cloud console.
+In this section, you will be provisioning Autonomous database using the Azure cloud console.

 1. Login to Azure Portal (portal.azure.com) and navigate to All services.
 Then click on Oracle Database@Azure.